deepflowio/docs/translate/translated/02-ce-install/06-cloud-host.md

   include_regions: 华北2（北京） ## The region where deepflow is docked, if it is empty, it means all regions, and the regions are separated by commas
 ```

-Use the modified configuration file to create a public cloud domain:
+Create the public cloud Domain using the modified configuration file:

 ```bash
 deepflow-ctl domain create -f aliyun.yaml
 ```

-# Deploying DeepFlow Agent
+# Deploy DeepFlow Agent

 Download deepflow-agent